 - 1. Save the matrix configuration externally. - 2.
-Open Extras > Options in the menu bar and enter in the Firmware Directory setting the directory from which the update files should be sourced by default. - 3.
-Put all hot spare boards into the matrix.
+Open Extras > Options in the menu bar and enter in the Firmware Directory setting the directory from which the update files should be sourced by default.

 Ensure implicitly that all USB 2.0 extenders are only connected to the provided ports (fixed ports) before the matrix update is started.
 Failure to observe this requirement will have a negative influence on the stability of the update.